noahehall/theBookOfNoah/0current/scripting.md

     - globals should be in all caps
     - locals should be all lowercase and snake cased
     - always quote the value to reduce errors
+    - you most likely want to use `$@` and not `$*` in scripts
+    - always set your variables at the top of script, never manually type ANYTHING and always reference things by variables

 ## gotchas
   - bash reads at least one complete line before executing any cmds on that line